dankamongmen/notcurses/README.md

   // refuse to start.
 You'll usually want STDOUT_FILENO. int outfd;
   // If smcup/rmcup capabilities are indicated, notcurses defaults to making
-  // use of the "alternate screen."
+  // use of the "alternate screen".
 This flag inhibits use of smcup/rmcup. bool inhibit_alternate_screen;
 } notcurses_options;